grafana/tempo/docs/tempo/website/setup/setup-cluster/tanka.md

    EOF
    ```

+### Enable metrics-generator

-Note that we've enabled metrics generation in the above configuration, but we haven't actually specified anywhere to send the generated metrics data.
+The above configuration enables metrics generation, but we haven't actually specified anywhere to send the generated metrics data.
 If you'd like to remote write these metrics onto a Prometheus compatible instance (such as Grafana Cloud Metrics or a Mimir instance), you'll need to include the following configuration block in the `metrics_generator` section above (this assumes basic auth is required, if not then remove the `basic_auth` section):

 ```json
    storage+: {
        remote_write: {